-- Use the best available science at the time, and stay abreast of new developments. - Use an adaptive management approach to assemble information needed to improve efforts and promote flexible approaches that leave a range of future options available. - Leverage existing efforts, funding, policies and programs. - Maximize the co-benefits, improve equity outcomes and meet the needs of vulnerable populations. - Integrate climate change preparation into operational and decisionmaking processes. - Engage residents and the business community, and coordinate and implement climate preparation efforts with other local and regional partners.
+- Use the best available science at the time and stay abreast of new developments. - Use an adaptive management approach, assemble information needed to improve efforts and promote flexible approaches that leave a range of future options available. - Leverage existing efforts, funding, policies and programs. - Maximize the co-benefits, improve equity outcomes and meet the needs of populations most vulnerable to climate change impacts. - Integrate climate change preparation into operational and decisionmaking processes. - Engage residents and the business community and coordinate and implement climate preparation efforts with other local and regional partners.